BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 - This won't remove Services or Ingress resources

-- But it will make them unavailble from outside the cluster
+- But it will make them unavailable from outside the cluster

 .exercise[

-- Delete our NGINX controler and related resources:
+- Delete our NGINX controller and related resources:
   ```bash
   # for Docker Desktop with LoadBalancer
   kubectl delete -f https://k8smastery.com/ic-nginx-lb.yaml